Botyto/BCloud/backend/core/data/blobs/README.md

 Fill in the BlobSettings object, call the `build_manager()` method and you'll get an object that allows using this system.

 There are a few implementations of the Blobs manager:
-First off - there's a base class that only throws NotImplemented errors.
+- There's an abstract base class
-Then there's the FS blobs manager that stores files on the local machine.
+- The FS blobs manager (env: `BLOB_FS_ROOT`) that stores files on the local machine
-There is an SQL blobs manager that will store the blobs on the SQL database - this is not recommended because it's slow and restricted in blob address length.
+- SQL blobs manager (env: `BLOB_SQL`) that will store the blobs on the SQL database - this is not recommended because it's slow and restricted in blob address length
+- AWS S3 blobs manager (env: `BLOB_S3_BUCKET`; required permissions: get/put/replicate/delete object)

+When setting up the `env.json` file, you must specify only one manager.